balbasty/torch-interpol/README.md

     prefilter=False,
 )
 """
-Splat an image with respect to a deformation field (pull adjoint).
+Splat an image with respect to a deformation field.

+This function is the exact numerical adjoint of `grid_pull`.

 Parameters
 ----------